July 8

 Plenty of food for thought.
 Even the fact that when Paul was persecuting the church, He was persecuting Christ.
 Jesus asked Him, “Why are you persecuting ME?”
 (Acts 26:14).
 We discover that the church is the body of Christ, even the bride of Christ.
 Whenever anyone opposes us, they oppose Him.

-That was Paul (Saul), but there on the road to Damascus, on the road to do evil, he was completely set free.
-When Paul was saved, he was immediately commissioned to ministry, to both Jews and Gentiles, “…to turn them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins…” God not only saved him, but wanted to use him as a minister on His behalf.
+That was Paul (Saul), but there on the road to Damascus, on the road to do evil, he was saved and set free.
+Paul was immediately commissioned to ministry, to both Jews and Gentiles, “…to turn them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins…” God not only saved him, but wanted to use him as a minister on His behalf.
 Talk about grace!
-Did you ever consider the fact that God wants to use you to help others?
+Have you ever considered the fact that God wants to use you to help others?

 I love what Paul said in: